vitelabs/vuilder-docs/api/subscribe.md

 * `[[A, B], [C, D], [E]]` matches event logs having "A" or "B" as the first topic, "C" or "D" as the second topic, and "E" as the third topic
 * `[[T11, T12, ... , T1M], [T21, T22, ... , T2M], ... , [TN1, TN2, ... , TNM]]` matches event logs having T<sub>11</sub>, T<sub>12</sub> ... or T<sub>1M</sub> as the first topic, T<sub>21</sub>, T<sub>22</sub> ... or T<sub>2M</sub> as the second topic, ... and T<sub>N1</sub>, T<sub>N2</sub> ... or T<sub>NM</sub> as the N topic (N <= 4)

->Note: Solidity++ allows maximum 4 topics including one event signature and three indexed event fields
+>Note: Solidity++ allows maximum 4 topics including one event signature and three indexed parameters

 :::tip Tips
-Better use an SDK e.g. Vite.js to generate topic filters
+Use an SDK e.g. Vite.js to generate topic filters
 :::

 ## Example